OgieBen/OkayDocs/README.md

 <img src="./images/okay-home.png" alt="Okay Home Screen" width="400" />

-You will be redirected to a camera screen, click the button at the bottom of the camera screen labeled `Type 'em insted` to proceed to the linking screen shown below.
+You will be redirected to a camera screen, click the button at the bottom of the camera screen labeled `Type 'em instead` to proceed to the linking screen shown below.

 <img src="./images/linking-screen.png" alt="Linking Screen" width="400" />